 Understand State & Local Taxes: Given that every state and municipality is different, this can get a little tricky.
 Here are a few things to consider:

 - Find out what your local income tax rates are.
 Again, these can vary A LOT.
-As another example, the city of Philadelphia has a local income tax rate of 3.79% for residents and 3.44% for non residents.
+As another example, the city of Philadelphia has a local wage tax rate of 3.79% for residents and 3.44% for non residents.
 You’ll notice the local tax in Philadelphia exceeds the state income tax rate of 3.07%.

 - Factor these taxes into your decision to contribute to pre-tax investments.
-The $10,000 example above will also apply to a reduction in taxes on the state and local level (depending on the state and local rules).
+The $10,000 example above could also apply to a reduction in taxes on the state and local level (depending on the state and local rules).